 It’s tough to see this type of fallout from such a widely loved local celebrity, but Tony is not alone.
 Prince also died without a will, as well as Amy Winehouse.
 Further, many celebrities had a will but did not update it before their untimely deaths.
 For example, Heath Ledger’s five-year-old will left his entire estate to his parents and sister but did not include his daughter who was born after the will was written.
 It is unfortunately these types of cases that remind the rest of us to get our estate documents in place.
 Even if the rest of us don’t have an estate worth millions, the estates we have are still important and we don’t want to waste any part of that estate in probate court.

 Why Estate Planning Matters

-You plan your whole life for success and happiness, make sure you don’t forget to plan that final chapter.
-Let the estate planning attorneys at Michaelson & Associates help you get that last chapter of your life in place.
-Contact us here or call us at 702-731-2333 to schedule a free first-time consultation.
+You plan your whole life for success and happiness, so make sure you don’t forget to plan your final chapter.
+Let the estate planning attorneys at Michaelson Law help you get that last chapter of your life in place.
+Contact us here or call us at 702-731-2333 to schedule your consultation.
 We have offices in Henderson, Summerlin, and Reno and are ready to help you protect your legacy and your family.

 If you like the video you saw above, tune into Aging & Awesome for more Estate Planning and Senior Law topics.
 Season 5 of Aging & Awesome airs Sunday, February 7, 2021, at 3:30pm on Fox-5 Las Vegas.